Indonesia 2018 earthquake and tsunami explained

 How did aid get through to those most in need?

-There were challenges to delivering aid to people affected by the earthquake and tsunami, including roads that have been blocked from landslides.
-We received reports that Caritas aid workers are making journeys on foot where roads are blocked by debris.
+There were challenges to delivering aid to people affected by the earthquake and tsunami, including roads that had been blocked from landslides.
+Caritas aid workers were having to make journeys on foot where roads were blocked by debris.
 The Indonesian authorities worked on clearing the roads, so that aid deliveries were able to get to where they are needed most.

 CAFOD joined forces with the Disasters Emergency Committee to allow our Caritas colleagues to scale up their emergency response in Indonesia.
 So far, the DEC Indonesia tsunami appeal has raised over £23 million from UK donations to help families across the affected region.

 Thanks to the funds raised, we have been able to reach some of the most vulnerable families traumatised by disaster and in urgent need.

-In the days and weeks following the disaster, our Caritas aid workers have already been working in Palu and other affected areas to support communities – transporting 7 tonnes of rice, canned sardines, 500 boxes of drinking water, 250 packages of blankets, hygiene kits, water buckets, tarpaulins, mats and sarongs, and have begun distributions.
+In the days and weeks following the disaster, our Caritas aid workers worked in Palu and other affected areas to support communities – transporting 7 tonnes of rice, canned sardines, 500 boxes of drinking water, 250 packages of blankets, hygiene kits, water buckets, tarpaulins, mats and sarongs to those who needed them the most.